Psychiatric Referral, Assessment and Management of Mothers and Babies Service (PRAMMBS)

 The unit provides comprehensive advice, medical and psychological assessment and treatment for women with previous or current mental health problems who have recently given birth, are pregnant or who wish to become pregnant.
 It also offers support and supervision which is tailored to the individuals needs to promote and ensure the infants safety.

 The unit is run by professionals who have longstanding experience in perinatal psychiatry and work as a cohesive and highly motivated team.
-The team includes a Consultant Psychiatrist, In-patient Nurses, Nursery Nurses, and a Clinical Psychologist and also has access to Occupational Health Services and Physiotherapists.
+The team includes a Consultant Psychiatrist, In-patient Mental Health Nurses, Nursery Nurses, an Occupational Therapist and a Clinical Psychologist and also has access to Physiotherapists.

 Mothers who are admitted to the ward may be experiencing maternal mental health difficulties such as post-natal depression or post-partum psychosis or an exacerbation of existing mental health difficulties such as schizophrenia or bipolar affective disorder.